 We have facilities for X-ray crystallography and Nuclear Magnetic Resonance (NMR), which we use to study the shape, structure and dynamics of biomolecules.
 We also house analytical ultracentrifugation (AUC) and surface plasmon resonance (SPR) facilities which are key for analysing how biomolecules interact with each other.

-Once we understand the natural structure and function of a biomolecule, such as a protein or RNA, we use molecular engineering and molecular biology techniques to modify its structure and therefore its function – providing solutions to societal, biomedical and industrial problems.
+Once we understand the natural structure and function of a biomolecule, such as a protein or RNA, we use molecular biology techniques to modify its structure and therefore its function – providing solutions to societal, biomedical and industrial problems.

 Research collaboration and funding